all-of-us/raw-data-repository/README.md

 Pagination is provided with a token i.e.

     GET /ParticipantSummary?awardee=PITT&_sort=lastModified&_token=<token string>

+By default when the '_sync' parameter is passed, records modified 60 seconds before the last record in a batch of record will be included in the next batch of records.
+This backfill behavior may be disabled by adding the '_backfill=false' parameter.

+    GET /ParticipantSummary?awardee=PITT&_sort=lastModified&_sync=true&_backfill=false

 It is possible to get the same participant data back in multiple sync responses.
 The recommended time between syncs is 5 minutes.

+#### `GET /ParticipantSummary/Modified`

+As an alternate method of synchronizing participant summary records, you can use this API call to return 'participantId' and 'lastModified' values for all records.
+This allows you to see which records are new and which have changed if you are storing these records in your system.

+    GET /ParticipantSummary/Modified

+For service accounts access, the awardee parameter is required.
+Only records matching the awardee will be returned.

+    GET /ParticipantSummary/Modified?awardee=PITT

 See FHIR search prefixes below